mauroservienti/milestone.github.io/_posts/bulk-editing-garmin-data.md

 ## Conclusion

-First, if you are a Garmin user and need to bulk edit data, the presented solution might work out of the box or be adjusted to your needs.
+First, if you are a Garmin user and need to bulk edit data, the presented solution might work out of the box or it might need to be adjusted to your needs.

 Second, and probably more important, don't assume users won't get creative.
 Using our software solution, they'll find ways to achieve what they need, even if we did not intend to allow that functionality.